Author Archives: Andrew Sabai

 Stuck in a Weather Pattern

-Seems like we are stuck in a round about of rain.
-Every day seemingly has a fairly good chance of rain, especially on those day where I have to work.
-Working on a lake and getting caught in a quickly … Continue reading
+Seems like we are stuck in a roundabout of rain.
+Every day seemingly has a fairly good chance of rain, especially on those days when I have to work.
+Working on a lake and getting caught in a quickly developing … Continue reading

 Late Season Lakeshore – Photo of the Week

-On this first official day of summer for some reason I have decided to post a photo form the last day of summer, or at the latest early fall.
+On this first official day of summer for some reason, I have decided to post a photo from the last day of summer, or at the latest early fall.
 I suppose it is a reminder to enjoy summer while it … Continue reading

 Runoff On Lake Butte des Morts: Photo of the Week